data-apis/array-api/spec/API_specification/data_types.rst

 A conforming implementation of the array API standard must define the following default data types.

--   a default floating-point data type (either ``float32`` or ``float64``).
+-   a default real-valued floating-point data type (either ``float32`` or ``float64``).
 -   a default complex floating-point data type (either ``complex64`` or ``complex128``).
 -   a default integer data type (either ``int32`` or ``int64``).
 -   a default array index data type (either ``int32`` or ``int64``).

-The default floating-point and complex floating-point data types must be the same across platforms.
+The default real-valued floating-point and complex floating-point data types must be the same across platforms.

-The default complex floating-point point data type should match the default floating-point data type.
-For example, if the default floating-point data type is ``float32``, the default complex floating-point data type must be ``complex64``.
-If the default floating-point data type is ``float64``, the default complex floating-point data type must be ``complex128``.
+The default complex floating-point point data type should match the default real-valued floating-point data type.
+For example, if the default real-valued floating-point data type is ``float32``, the default complex floating-point data type must be ``complex64``.
+If the default real-valued floating-point data type is ``float64``, the default complex floating-point data type must be ``complex128``.

 The default integer data type should be the same across platforms, but the default may vary depending on whether Python is 32-bit or 64-bit.